KankshaZ/jackson-databind/README.md

 # Annotated jackson-databind (version 2.9.4)

   * This branch contains the annotated jackson databind library for nullness checker strictly according to the specifications mentioned in JavaDoc.
-  * pom.xml has been updated
+  * pom.xml has been updated only for compiling the package node.
   * mvn compile command is used for compiling the checker framework
   * To see the changes, checkout the [UnannotatedJacksonDatabind](https://github.com/KankshaZ/jackson-databind/tree/UnannotatedJacksonDatabind) branch and "git diff UnannotatedJacksonDatabind..AnnotatedJacksonDatabind"
   * The programs were also tested for Tainted Checker but no bugs were found